top-on/llmask/README.md

 The main use cases of masking an author's writing sytle are:

-* anonymizing a text's author
+* anonymizing who is the author of a text
 * protecting the identity of whistleblowers and activists
 * see more at [Adversarial Stylometry](https://en.wikipedia.org/wiki/Adversarial_stylometry)

 ## Disclaimer

 ⚠️ This project currently is just a demo of what LLMs can do for authorship anonymization.<br>
-⚠️ There is no proof that this tool can beat state of the art de-anonymization methods!
+⚠️ There is no strong evidence yet that this tool can beat state of the art de-anonymization methods!

 ### Known Limitations